 Rosetta Stone is a very old language learning software.
-He teaches more than 20 languages.
-It is a well known program, mainly for having an innovative method.
+It has the teaching of more than 20 languages.
+It is a well-known program, mainly for having an innovative method.

-But does the Rosetta Stone will it really help you learn the Japanese language?
+But will the Rosetta Stone will it really help you to learn the Japanese language?
 Let's find out here.
 I used the program for 5 months, until I finished the last lesson of the Rosetta Stone Japanese course.
-To begin, let's see how Rosetta Stone works:
+To start, let's see how Rosetta Stone works:

 Rosetta Stone features three levels in the Japanese course (and five in other languages).
 They work like this:

-Level 1: helps to build a fundamental vocabulary base and an essential language structure.
+Level 1: helps build a foundation of fundamental vocabulary and essential language structure.
 Skills and vocabulary include:

 - Simple questions and answers;